Coworking: In Asia Pacific

 As well as tech startups, coworking is becoming increasingly common amongst digital nomads in Asia.
 A 2011 survey found most coworkers are currently in their late twenties to late thirties, with an average age of 34 years.
 Two-thirds are men, one third are women.
 Four in five coworkers started their career with a university education.
 The majority of coworkers work in creative industries or new media.
 Slightly more than half of all coworkers are freelancers.

 Coworking is popular in India.
 According to a 2017 report by real estate firm CBRE, there are 350 shared office operators present in India spread across more than 800 locations.
 Leasing activity by coworking and business center operators more than tripled on 2016.

 In Australia, WeWork and Spaces are present, challenging locally owned and operated companies.
 Hub Australia is the largest, privately owned Australian coworking operator.
 With many independent operators opening smaller specialist sites (including in rural and regional areas of the large country), some larger providers have expanded nationwide, with the distance between major cities an asset to both the coworking provider and the community.

 In India, Coworking business is very popular in metro city as Tier 2 and Tier 3 Cities of India.
 In India during 2017 and 2018 indicates a marked increase.
 While in 2017, the space leased was 1.9 million sq. ft., it increased more than two times to 3.9 million sq. ft. in 2018.
 India has the third-largest startup ecosystem after China and the US with more than 5,200 startups.
-Now many major cities like Mumbai, Hyderabad, Bangalore, Delhi, Ahmedabad and Chennai have coworking spaces and they are increasing by the day due to the startups.
+Now many major cities like Mumbai, Hyderabad, Bangalore, Gurgaon, Delhi, Ahmedabad and Chennai have coworking spaces and they are increasing by the day due to the startups.